AlexMougenet/skinbid-x-pricempire/readme.md

 ## Known issues at current release
 - Doesn't work if you don't load/reload the page (and simply navigate through the website)
+- Doesn't take into account special patterns and finishes (like AK-47 661, or Saphire/Ruby/...)